See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Yemen: "We worked through the night"

-Hella Hultin is an MSF surgeon from Sweden.
-She is currently on assignment performing urgent surgical operations in She details her first night at the hospital, where right from the start she was working at full speed.
+Hella Hultin, an MSF surgeon from Sweden, spent time on assignment in Khameer, Yemen, performing urgent surgical operations.
+She details her first night at the hospital, where right from the start she was working at full speed.

 "Suddenly both our phones rang"